Judaism and masturbation

-The prohibition of extracting semen in vain (in Hebrew: הוצאת זרע לבטלה) is (according to Orthodox Judaism) a Biblical prohibition derived from (Genesis 38:7), this is explained in the midrash and Talmud.
-(A Rabbinical prohibition is different from a Biblical prohibition which is explained in the Oral Torah.)
+The prohibition of extracting semen in vain (in Hebrew: הוצאת זרע לבטלה) is (according to Orthodox Judaism) a Biblical prohibition derived from (Genesis 38:7), this is explained in the Midrash and Talmud.
+(A Rabbinical prohibition is one that is not found in the Torah by way of biblical exegesis - a Biblical prohibition is one that is.)
 The prohibition forbids a male from intentional wasteful spilling of his semen.
 Unintentional wasting of seed is also a (lesser) sin according to the Oral Torah.

+Jewish religious authorities widely dispute whether it is a biblical prohibition or a rabbinical prohibition.

 Biblical sources

-The Hebrew Bible does not explicitly prohibit masturbation.
-Maimonides stated that the Tanakh does not explicitly prohibit masturbation.
-Jacob Milgrom acknowledged that while the rabbis condemned masturbation, "it is their enactment, not that of Scripture."
+A reading of the Hebrew Bible indicates that there is no commandment phrased as a prohibition against masturbation, however, many Rabbi have held that the prohibition can clearly be seen upon further analysis.
+The Medieval Rabbi Maimonides agreed that the Tanakh does not prohibit masturbation.